JuneStepp/OneLauncher/README.md

 to run OneLauncher from source.

 -   Python (3.2+)
--   PyQt5 (Can be installed with pip)
+-   qtpy (Can be installed with pip)
--   PyQtWebEngine (Can be installed with pip)
+-   PyQt or Pyside (Can be installed with pip)
--   qdarkstyle (Can be isntalled with pip)
+-   qdarkstyle (Can be installed with pip)
+-   pkg_resources (Comes with setuptools.
+You probably have it, but it can be installed with pip)

--   pythoninstaller (Needed to build.
+-   PyInstaller (Needed to build.
 Can be installed with pip.
     Currently [development version](https://github.com/pyinstaller/pyinstaller/archive/develop.zip) is needed

-recommended optional package:
-pkg_resources

 # To run